jasonally/automate-boring-stuff/chapter_12/practicequestions.md

 9. What is the CSS selector string that would find the elements with a CSS class of highlight?
 '.highlight'

-10. What is the CSS selector string that would find all the <div> elements inside another <div> element?
+10. What is the CSS selector string that would find all the &lt;div&gt; elements inside another &lt;div&gt; element?
 'div div'

-11. What is the CSS selector string that would find the <button> element with a value attribute set to favorite?
+11. What is the CSS selector string that would find the &lt;button&gt; element with a value attribute set to favorite?
 'button[value="favorite"]'

-12. Say you have a Beautiful Soup Tag object stored in the variable spam for the element <div>Hello, world!</div>.
+12. Say you have a Beautiful Soup Tag object stored in the variable spam for the element &lt;div&gt;Hello, world!&lt;/div&gt;.
 How could you get a string 'Hello, world!' from the Tag object? spam.getText()

 13. How would you store all the attributes of a Beautiful Soup Tag object in a variable named linkElem?